Buildbot no longer supports Python 2.7 on the Buildbot master.

 http://nodejs.org/ is a good start for Windows and OSX.

-For modern Linux distributions you can often simply install distribution-provided node version, if it’s recent enough.
+For modern Linux distributions, you can often just install the distribution-provided node version if it’s recent enough.
 You can use yarn from the same source.
 The below method has been tested on Ubuntu 18.04 and should work on recent enough Debian.

 sudo apt install nodejs yarn